lauslim12/provisions/README.md

 ### Ubuntu

 This one's a bit different.
 If I were to use Ubuntu distributions in a virtual machine (VirtualBox), I had to use these commands first.
-If there's no virtual machine, simply skip the following commands.
+If there's no virtual machine or if I am using WSL, simply skip the following commands.

 - `cd /media/<USERNAME>/<GUEST_ADDITIONS_CD>/`
 - `sudo sh ./VBoxLinuxAdditions.run`

 Replace `<USERNAME>` and `<GUEST_ADDITIONS_CD>` with the appropriate name.
 After the commands have been executed, turn off the VM, then restart it again to enable full screen (resize guest display).

-After that (or if not using virtual machine), update dependencies, install Git and Build Essential.
+After that, I am to update dependencies, then install Git and Build Essential.

 - `sudo apt update`
 - `sudo apt upgrade`